Ruth Fairfax: Leadership of women's organisations

 After the move to New South Wales, Ruth Fairfax continued to be involved in the Country Women's Association.
 She was the president of the metropolitan group in Sydney and also honorary secretary of the New South Wales Country Women's Association.
 She was a vice president of the Associated Country Women of the World, and attended conferences in Washington and London in her role.
 She was also an editor of The Countrywoman in New South Wales : official journal of the Country Women's Association of New South Wales which was published from 1937 – 1957.

 She was actively involved in a number of other organisations, including as the vice-president of the ladies' auxiliary of the Adult Deaf and Dumb Society of New South Wales, and as a member of the board of directors of St. Luke's Hospital, Darlinghurst.
 She was a member of the State executive and then the General Council of the Girl Guides' Association.
 She was appointed a trustee of the Public Library of New South Wales in 1937, and served in that role until her death.
 She was chairman of the Women's Council of the Australian Board of Missions, and a patroness of the Kooroora Club for business girls, which formed in 1929.

 In 1935 she was appointed an Officer of the British Empire in recognition of her services.

 In 1944, the Queensland Country Women's Association established the Ruth Fairfax Bursary.

 Later life

 In her later years, she was afflicted with diabetes.
-Fairfax died on 1 February 1948 from chronic nephritis in St Luke's Hospital, Potts Point, New South Wales.
+Fairfax died on 1 February 1948 from chronic nephritis in St Luke's Hospital, Potts Point, Sydney.
 Ruth Fairfax House, the new state headquarters of the Queensland Country Women's Association, opened on 10 February after her death.
 It was a Japanese house imported from Japan in 1878 by Judge George William Paul.

-Her husband, John Hubert Fairfax (1872-1950), was a pastoralist, businessman and philanthropist, and grandson of John Fairfax, an early owner of The Sydney Morning Herald.
+Her husband, John Hubert Fairfax (1872–1950), was a pastoralist, businessman and philanthropist, and grandson of John Fairfax, an early owner of The Sydney Morning Herald.
 Her son, Sir Vincent Charles Fairfax, (1909–1993), was well known for his generous philanthropy and supported organisations such as the Boy Scouts and Outward Bound.
 In 1962, Ruth Fairfax House was saved from demolition by dismantling it and reconstructing it in Ingham; it was listed on the Queensland Heritage Register in 2003.